adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 5/11/20

+*  If you are thinking about whether you should setup that meeting to discuss the issue which you've been stuck on for days, then do it.
+Extra pairs of eyes ALWAYS help.

 ## 4/11/20

 * Came across [this paper](https://arxiv.org/pdf/2009.06797.pdf) which studies how competition affects ML models.
 SUper interesting!